 - LTL Shipments generally travel through a carrier’s hub and spoke network.
 Cross-docking and transferring onto different trucks along the way to maximize the trucks capacity and efficiency on each leg of the shipment.

 - LTL freight shipping also provides much-needed additional services and machinery to handle larger heavy shipments.
 Most, if not all freight companies have forklifts to move and transfer pallets of products.
 Hydraulic lift gates for lowering heavy shipments off the truck if companies do not have docks to deliver onto.
 Larger capacity trailers and strapping to hold large pallets quantities in place during shipping.

 Example Quote Screen for LTL Freight

-The option may not be as efficient as shipping a full truck load at a time, but in generally it is more cost effective and protects your goods shipping much better than shipping ground or parcel.
+The option may not be as efficient as shipping a full truckload at a time, but in general it is more cost-effective and protects your goods shipping much better than shipping ground or parcel.

-There are several reasons for choosing LTL over other shipping modes like ground/ parcel.
+There are several reasons for choosing LTL freight over other shipping modes like ground/ parcel.
 For example: